-Using the benchmark calibration presented in the previous section, and summarized in Table 2.G.1 from Appendix 2.G, we compute theoretical impulse responses to a one percent shock to disembodied productivity, X, and to exogenous embodied technology, Z. We consider these two shocks to be the model equivalent of the empirical diffusion technology shock and surprise productivity shock we discussed in Section 2.
+Using the benchmark calibration presented in the previous section, and summarized in Table 3.2 from Appendix 3.G, we compute theoretical impulse responses to a one percent shock to disembodied productivity, X, and to exogenous embodied technology, Z. We consider these two shocks to be the model equivalent of the empirical technology diffusion (news) shock and unanticipated productivity shock we discussed in Section 3.2.

-Figure 2.1: Impulse responses to an unanticipated productivity and technology diffusion news shock.
+Figure 3.5: Impulse responses to an unanticipated productivity and technology diffusion news shock.
 The black starred line shows the responses to the unanticipated productivity shock, while the red line shows the responses to the news shock.
 The horizontal axes indicate the forecast horizons and the units of the vertical axes are percentage deviations.